Ekoda/GPTReplica/README.md

 In other words, EssentialTransformer was an exploration into the intricate mechanics of the transformer model, GPTessence uses the existing tools in the PyTorch library to streamline the implementation.

 On a personal note this is a place for me to explore ideas and use for reference for future projects.
+The exploration folder contains my personal notes.

 ---
 ## Example